antisnatchor/go-binary-pack/README.md

 BinaryPack is a simple Golang library which implements some functionality of Python's [struct](https://docs.python.org/2/library/struct.html) package.

+This is a fork of Roman Kachanovsky [go-binary-pack](https://github.com/roman-kachanovsky/go-binary-pack/binary-pack)

 **Note**

 binary_pack performs conversions between some Go values represented as byte slices.